Menu

 Poetry Escape Room for 4th-6th grades

 I’ve talked before about using teaching with puzzles and games and using Escape Rooms in ELA, but I thought I’d address using escape rooms in upper elementary.
 Our 4th, 5th, and 6th graders can definitely benefit from collaboration and critical thinking, which is why I made a Poetry Escape Room for that level.
 Check it out: Some things you’ll notice: *There’s a variety of skills tested.
 This means some “easy wins” for reluctant readers or struggling learners. *Each task is valued in the final Secret Message.
 This means that students can “divide and conquer” the different tasks and everyone will still have their contributions valued. *A variety of poems are used.
 This means that you can always spiral learning by revisiting the entire poem later on in the school year.
-Students can also
+Students can also keep their

 Read More »